mindspore-ai/docs/tutorials/source_en/use/data_preparation/converting_datasets.md

 ## Overview

-You can convert non-standard datasets and common datasets into the MindSpore data format so that they can be easily loaded to MindSpore for training.
-In addition, the performance of MindSpore in some scenarios is optimized, which delivers better user experience when you use datasets in the MindSpore data format.
+You can convert non-standard datasets and common datasets to the MindSpore data format so that they can be easily loaded to MindSpore for training.
+In addition, the performance of MindSpore in some scenarios is optimized, therefore using datasets in the MindSpore data format can deliver a better user experience.
 The MindSpore data format has the following features:
 1. Unified storage and access of user data are implemented, simplifying training data reading.
 2. Data is aggregated for storage, efficient reading, and easy management and transfer.